What is a Green Card?

 Where will the funds be invested?

 Investors can choose to invest in their own enterprise or a Regional Center project.
 The majority of Regional Center investments are commercial real estate projects.
+Examples of the Regional Center projects are here.

 Investment in an owned-business project, known as an EB-5 Direct Project, is only possible for an individual EB-5 investor.